ICB-DCM/pyABC/doc/sampler.rst

 Optional: Running redis server without password authentication
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 In some cases, a user might want to run the redis server without password
 authentication.
-To do so, you need to undo all configuration in
+To do so, you can start the redis server without specifying
-the first step.
-Then, you can start the redis server without specifying
+the location of the ``redis.conf`` file and use the flag ``--protected-mode``
-the location of the ``redis.conf`` file and use the flag ``--protected-mode`` with value no
+with value no

 .. code:: bash